sejungkwak/connect-4/README.md

 - Logo

-  The logo has the website name _CONNECT 4_ with the number 4 in a yellow colour on a red background circle which are the main colours of the game.
+  The logo has the website name _CONNECT 4_ with the number 4 in a yellow font on a red background circle which are the main colours of the game.

   ![Logo](assets/images/logo.png)

 - Favicon

-  The number 4 in a yellow colour on a red background circle in the same style as the logo.
+  The favicon has the number 4 in a yellow font on a red background circle in the same style as the logo.

   ![Favicon](assets/images/favicon/favicon.ico)